 I answered “abiding.”
 And the most delightful conversation ensued.
 This topic is one that will warm the hearts of all Christians, and ought to bring such delightful conversations into everyone’s life.
 We abide in Him, He in us; and we abide together as His people.
 Brothers and sisters in Christ.

-This book does not merely run through John 15, because abiding is God’s design from before He created; abiding was not an afterthought or spur of the moment idea.
+This book, Deep Simplicity: Meditations on Abiding in Christ, does not merely run through John 15, because abiding is God’s design from before He created; abiding was not an afterthought or spur of the moment idea.
 God created us to know Him, and to be known, and to live every moment in light of that.
 So this book references many books of the Bible–and yet does not exhaust the topic.

 “And this is eternal life, that they may know You, the One True God, and Jesus Christ whom You have sent.”
 John 17:3